awsmug/torro-forms/README.txt

 = 1.0.0 beta 10 =
 * Enhanced code structure
 * Added Dutch language files (Thanks to Remco Wesselius)
-* Also showing questions if question text not have been filled
+* Also showing questions if question text not have been filled in
 * Reworked Drag&Drop area to be sortable from the first drop
 * Preparing data after submitting